 - 1. Title page: Include your project title, Department of Oncology, Principal Supervisor's name and your name, with a word count at the bottom. - 2.
 Contents: A list of section headings, figures and tables. - 3.
 Abstract: One-page summary of your report. - 4.
 Introduction: This should describe the background and rationale of your project. - 5.
 Materials & Methods: Contains details of the experimental methods that you have used during your first year of research. - 6.
 Results: This section should describe the results that you have obtained so far.
 Please be assured that many PhD projects do not produce many results during this period and the lack of results does not preclude writing an excellent report! - 7.
 Discussion: This should contain a discussion of your results in a critical and balanced way, comparing and contrasting your findings with relevant results in the literature.
 You should also state how you envisage your work developing in future. - 8.
 References: List of references used in your report. - 9.
 Progress Log Book: You should include a copy of your Progress Log Book.

-Please forward your report to your Principal Supervisor, who will send a copy to each of your examiners.
-You should also send an electronic copy to the Postgraduate Administrator; your report will be marked as late if you do not do this.
+Please forward your report to the Postgraduate Administrator at

+(postgradadmin@oncology.cam.ac.uk.
 If you have concerns about submitting your report on time, please contact the Postgraduate Administrator as soon as possible.

 Viva